 - 5.1.
-Individual student data, participant feedback, and aggregate outcomes are analyzed regularly by the site leadership team to assess program quality and progress and develop strategies for improvement. - School data teams include data analysis in their regular meetings. - School and partners have a plan and tools (e.g., school climate survey) to collect feedback from appropriate stakeholders. - 5.2.
-Issues requiring policy or procedural changes and resource needs are communicated to leaders and staff at the systems level. - Procedures for communicating issues in place. - Networks of coordinators and principals discuss and raise common policy and procedural challenges. - School representatives participate in initiative-wide meetings communicate policy and procedural issues. - 5.3.
-Strategic opportunities for joint professional development are identified through data analysis and continuous improvement efforts and enable educators, community partners and families to develop the knowledge, skills and abilities to work effectively together, share best practices and apply those practices in their work. - Professional development calendar and agendas. - Partners' staff are invited to school and school district professional development and professional learning communities. - School staff are invited to partner professional development . - Professional development needs of school staff and partners is established by those who receive the professional development. - Community schools professional development written into union agreements . - Professional development is tied to school-wide needs and data assessment.
+Individual student data, participant feedback, and aggregate outcomes are analyzed regularly by the site leadership team to assess program quality and progress and develop strategies for improvement. - School teams include data analysis in their regular meetings. - School and partners have a plan and tools (e.g., school climate survey) to collect feedback from stakeholders. - 5.2.
+Issues requiring policy or procedural changes and resource needs are communicated to leaders and staff at the systems level. - Procedures for communicating issues about policy, procedures, and resources in place. - Coordinators and principals participate in learning communities to discuss and raise common policy and procedural challenges. - Community school representatives participate in initiative-wide meetings to communicate policy and procedural issues.

+- 5.3.
+Strategic opportunities for joint professional development are identified through data analysis and continuous improvement efforts and enable educators, community partners and families to develop the knowledge, skills and abilities to work effectively together, share best practices and apply those practices in their work. - Professional development calendar and agendas are created annually and reviewed regularly. - Partners' staff are invited to school and school district professional development and professional learning communities. - School staff are invited to partner professional development. - Professional development needs of school staff and partners are established by those who receive the professional development. - Professional development opportunities about community schools are written into union agreements. - Professional development is tied to school-wide needs and data assessment.